morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 [...]
 ```

-With the feature gate enabled, the operator itself takes care of deploying the cluster wide common Instancetypes and Preferences.
+With the feature gate enabled, the Operator itself takes care of deploying the cluster wide common instance types and preferences.

-### Manually deploy the Common Instancetypes and Preferences
+### Manually deploy the common instance types and preferences

-This step has been done for your on the Lab cluster.
+This step has been done for your on the lab cluster.
-How to deploy the Common Instancetypes and Preferences on your own cluster can be found in the [documentation](https://kubevirt.io/user-guide/user_workloads/deploy_common_instancetypes/).
+How to deploy the common instance types and preferences on your own cluster can be found in the [documentation](https://kubevirt.io/user-guide/user_workloads/deploy_common_instancetypes/).

-## List and inspect Instancetypes
+## List and inspect instance types

-Be aware that the common instancetypes and preferences are cluster wide.
-Therefore, the CustomResources are
+Be aware that the common instance types and preferences are cluster-wide resources.
+They are called
 `VirtualMachineClusterInstancetype` and `VirtualMachineClusterPreference`.

 You can list the available instance types using:

 ```bash
 kubectl get virtualmachineclusterinstancetype
 ```

-Shortened output of the command above:
+A shortened output of the command above:

 ```bash
 NAME          AGE
 cx1.2xlarge   10m